noir-lang/noir/acvm-repo/acir/README.md

 Because the Grumpkin scalar field is bigger than the ACIR field, we provide 2 ACIR fields representing the low and high parts of the Grumpkin scalar $a$:
 $a=low+high*2^{128},$ with $low, high < 2^{128}$

+**VariableBaseScalarMul**: scalar multiplication with a variable base/input point (P) of the embedded curve
+- input:
+    point_x, point_y representing x and y coordinates of input point P scalar_low, scalar_high are 2 (field , 254), representing the low and high part of the input scalar.
+For Barretenberg, they must both be less than 128 bits.
+- output: x and y coordinates of $low*P+high*2^{128}*P$, where P is the input point P

+Because the Grumpkin scalar field is bigger than the ACIR field, we provide 2 ACIR fields representing the low and high parts of the Grumpkin scalar $a$:
+$a=low+high*2^{128},$ with $low, high < 2^{128}$

 **Keccak256**: Computes the Keccak-256 (Ethereum version) of the inputs.
 - inputs: Vector of bytes (FieldElement, 8)
 - outputs: Vector of 32 bytes (FieldElement, 8)